Occupational health nurse

 Occupational health nurses are leaders of public health and care in the workplace.
 They specialise in the care and well-being of people at work.

-Occupational health nurses are qualified and registered nurses or midwives, many of whom have chosen to gain additional training and qualifications as specialist community public health nurses (SCPHN - OHN).
+Occupational health nurses are qualified and registered nurses, many of whom have chosen to gain additional training and qualifications as specialist community public health nurses (SCPHN - OHN).
 Their additional training in public health enables them to assess the health needs of individuals, families and the wider community to promote good health and prevent illness.